zwets/kcst/README.md

 * Install

-  There is no need to install khc in a specific place, only that for `kcst` to find it, it must be on PATH or in kcst's bin directory.
-The simple and robust way to do this is link src/khc to bin/khc.
+  There is no need to install khc in a specific place, only that for `kcst` to find it, `khc` must be on PATH or in kcst's bin directory.
+At checkout, the symlink `bin/khc` points to `src/khc`, resolving this requirement.

       # Symlink bin/khc to the compile binary src/khc
       cd bin
       ln -sf ../src/khc

-      # For convenience below prepend kcst and khc to the PATH
+      # For convenience later prepend the kcst and khc bin directory to PATH
       PATH="$PWD:$PATH"

 * Run `khc`